 Others will have different and equally valid opinions.
 As I have time I’ll expand on this list.

 Nina’s Coffee Café / Cahoots / Pennys – Best in the Twin Cities.
 Fairly consistent across employees, espresso isn’t bitter, froth is froth and not suds, proper amount of espresso in the froth, etc. (Note: towards the end of 2017 the quality of drinks at Nina’s began to decline.
 Hopefully this is temporary.)

 Blue Moon / Black Dog / Angry Catfish / Spyhouse / Claddagh – Sometimes froth can be a bit sudsy and espresso slightly bitter but that’s somewhat rare.
 Generally these produce a good cup.

 Dunn Bros – Most Dunn Bros are pretty good and fairly reliable, but not all.
 The Dunn Bros in Roseville was quite good for years, particularly Travis who was often there in the mornings, but it has recently declined rather significantly and we rarely go there anymore.
 Roseville is still a good source of beans though.

 Quixotic – Froth is kind of sudsy and they say they pull their espresso shots ‘ristretto’.
 This should result in a less bitter cappuccino than a normal shot but theirs have sometimes been quite bitter and unpleasant in my experience.

 Caribou – Almost consistently the worst in my opinion.
 Espresso is consistently bitter and froth is often suds rather than froth.
 It’s not unusual for the froth and steamed milk to be scalded.
 They also do not have ceramic mugs for larger drinks.
 About a decade ago the Caribou in White Bear Lake was quite good, but that is no longer the case.
 One problem is the machine they use which limits the ability of even the best barista’s.
-One bright spot is Shirley in North Oaks Caribou who does better than most.
+One bright spot is Shirley in North Oaks Caribou who does better than most but is still limited by the machine.

 And, some places I haven’t been to enough to form an opinion, but seemed good and are worth checking out; Amore, and Fresh Grounds.